vyancharuk/nodejs-todo-api-boilerplate/README.md

 ## Description

-This is an example of vertical slicing architecture for rest api using nodejs and typescript [https://markhneedham.com/blog/2012/02/20/coding-packaging-by-vertical-slice/](https://markhneedham.com/blog/2012/02/20/coding-packaging-by-vertical-slice/).
-Comparing to horizontal slicing (layered architecture) it has less model code gap - easy to understand modeled domain.
-Implementation also aligned with rules of Clean Architecture by Uncle Bob [https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
+This project is a simple Node.js boilerplate using TypeScript and Docker.
+It demonstrates vertical slicing architecture for a REST API, as detailed here: [https://markhneedham.com/blog/2012/02/20/coding-packaging-by-vertical-slice/](https://markhneedham.com/blog/2012/02/20/coding-packaging-by-vertical-slice/).
+Unlike horizontal slicing (layered architecture), vertical slicing reduces the model code gap, making the modeled domain easier to understand.
+The implementation also follows the principles of Clean Architecture by Uncle Bob: [https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

-Application provides API for user to view, create todos with image attachments,
+The application provides APIs for users to view, create, update, and delete todos (CRUD operations)

 ### Application structure